Install a self-sealing membrane in roof valleys and around penetrations to minimize the possibility of roof leaks.

-Install the underlayment material around the penetration, securing it in place and attaching it to the membrane with tape.
+Install the WRB material over the peel and stick, securing it in place and attaching it to the membrane with tape.

 Continue installing the roofing material.

-To ensure that the roof valley is well sealed, the area must be cleaned prior to installation of the self-adhesive bituminous membrane.
+To ensure that the roof valleys and penetrations are well sealed, the area must be cleaned prior to installation of the self-adhesive bituminous membrane.
 Only a complete seal will help keep water from finding a way through the valley and entering the house.
 Also, once applied, the membrane must be rolled flat so that no folds or creases are present.

 Section R905.3.8 Flashing.
 Flashing and counterflashing to be provided at the juncture of roof vertical surfaces per manufacturer’s instructions.
 If metal, it cannot be less than 0.019 inch (No. 26 galvanized sheet gage) corrosion-resistant metal.
 Valley flashing must extend at least 11 inches from the centerline each way and have a splash diverter rib not less than 1 inch high at the flow line formed as part of the flashing.
 Sections of flashing must have an end flap at least 4 inches.
 For 3/12 roofs and greater, valley flashing must have a 3-ft wide underlayment of one layer of Type I underlayment running the full length of the valley, in addition to any other required underlayment.
 Metal valley flashing underlayment must be solid-cemented to the roofing underlayment for slopes less than 7/12 or be self-adhering polymer modified bitumen sheet in areas where the average daily temperature in January is 25°F.

-Section R 905.2.8.2 Valleys – For asphalt roofs, open valley linings should be lined with a strip of corrosion-resistant metal (listed in Table R905.2.8.2) that is at least 24 inches wide or two layers of mineral–surfaced roll roofing with the bottom layer strip at least 18 inches wide and the top layer at least 36 inches wide.
-For closed valleys (where the valley is covered with shingles) the valley should be lined as described for open valleys or with one ply of smooth roll roofing at least 36 inches wide or with self-adhering polymer modified bitumen.
+Section R905.2.8.2 Valleys – For asphalt roofs, open valleys (valley lining exposed) should be lined with a strip of corrosion-resistant metal (listed in Table R905.2.8.2) that is at least 24 inches wide or two layers of mineral–surfaced roll roofing with the bottom layer strip at least 18 inches wide and the top layer at least 36 inches wide.
+For closed valleys (where the valley is covered with shingles) the valley should be lined as described for open valleys or with one ply of smooth roll roofing at least 36 inches wide or with self-adhering polymer modified bitumen complying with ASTM D1970.
 Requirements vary for other roofing types.
 See Section R905.4.6 for metal roof valley flashing requirements, Section R 905.6.6 for slate roof valley flashing, Section R 905.7.6 for wood shingle roof valley flashing, and Section R 905.8.8 for wood shake roof valley flashing.